waldronlab/bugphyzzExports/README.md

 3. Combine datasets.
 4. Solve duplicates, conflicts, and annotations.
 5. Propagate annotations (run ASR and Inhertiance algorithms).
-6. Merge data into a single object and export as tsv or csv.
+6. Merge data into a single object and export as tsv or csv (could be very large).
 7. Use the single object and `bugphyzz::getSignatures` to create signatures.
 8. Export .gmt files.